watson-developer-cloud/swift-sdk/README.md

 print(localModels)
 ```

-The following example demonstrates how to reference a local Core ML model by classifierID.
+If you would prefer to bypass `classifyWithLocalModel` and construct your own Core ML classification request, then you can retrieve a Core ML model from the local filesystem with the following example.
 ```swift
 let classifierID = "your-classifier-id" let localModel = try! visualRecognition.getLocalModel(classifierID: classifierID) print(localModel)
 ```

-The following example demonstrates how to delete a local Core ML model from the device's filesystem.
+The following example demonstrates how to delete a local Core ML model from the filesystem.
+This saves space the model is no longer needed.
 ```swift
 let classifierID = "your-classifier-id" visualRecognition.deleteLocalModel(classifierID: classifierID)